Saidou Guindo speaks on...

 Like, you know, like here.
 You have people coming from everywhere, like lawyers . . .

 . . . coming from America, France and other things.
 When they come here they come and even to search them it is a problem sometimes.
 They say, “No, you are not going to search us.”
 We say, “No, you’re coming in the detention, you have to be searched.”

 DJH: Of course.

 And these kinds of conflicts.
 Sometime if they (__), “No, we’re going” and then they want to use their position as a lawyer to challenge us.
 They think that we don’t know.
 This is, this is something I think we have to improve.

 And we are very firm; my team and myself, to show them it’s not possible, we have to do that, our duty.
 If they don’t want they have to leave the area.
 But sometimes it’s not easy, it’s not easy.

-And well, this is one of the area at the beginning when we tried to be very firm and then even the detainees they say, “The commander doesn’t want our lawyer to come” and then they went on hunger strike.
+And well, this is one of area at the beginning when we tried to be very firm and then even the detainees they say, “The commander don’t want our lawyer to come” and then they went on hunger strike.
 I say, “Okay,” and then I keep my position.

 Before investigator were coming here to enter they say that they’re lawyers.
 They are not lawyers because they are recruited; they don’t have any background on law.

 They don’t – they’re not covered by any privileges.
 They are recruited by the – like, you know, like anybody.
 Most of them – some of them are even the relatives of the detainees.
 Yeah.